 If you're unable to find the person who hit your car, you'll have to file a claim with your own insurance company.
 Generally, uninsured motorist coverage compensates drivers for hit and run accident.
 However, not all states require you to have uninsured motorist coverage.
 It's important that you check with your insurance company to find out which type of coverage will cover you for hit and run accidents.

 Even if the driver took off after hitting your car, you can recover damages as long as you follow the proper procedures.
-An experienced attorney will be able to guide you through the claims process to maximize the amount of damages you recover.
-Contact an attorney in your area today for a free claim evaluation.
+Speak with an experienced car accident attorney who will be able to guide you through the claims process to maximize the amount of damages you recover.

 Contact a qualified auto accident attorney to make sure your rights are protected.